Shorey-IT/.github/README.md

 # Shorey IT
 Shorey IT is connecting rural communities.

-Visit https://shoreyit.com/about for more information.
+Read profile/README.md for more information.